ace13/LD32/Readme.md

-Ludum Dare #32
+Ludum Dare #32 - An Unconventional Weapon
 ==============

-Here's where my coming Ludum Dare #32 entry will be, at the moment I'm just working on a basic framework to speed up the main development.
+Here's the code for my LD32 entry, a twin-stick shouter.

+## Fallacies, TD

 Dependencies
 ------------